exa-laboratories/Julia-Wav-KAN/README.md

 It consists of the unit cell of a three-phase viscoelastic composite material.
 The objective is to understand the macroscopic behavior of the material by learning the constitutive relation that maps the strain field $\epsilon(x,t)$ to the stress field $\sigma(x,t)$.

+Both a Transformer and a Recurrent Neural Operator (RNO) are implemented in both their MLP and wavKAN formats.
+From a [previous project](https://github.com/PritRaj1/Neural-Operator-Learning), I found this dataset to be especially difficult to learn for the Transformer, but easy enough for the RNO.
+It is also one-dimensional, making it a prime candidate to compare wavKAN against its MLP equivalents.

 ### Governing Equations

 The behavior of the unit cell is described by the following equations: